Re1435/quadB-Tech-Assignment/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `npm react-redux`

-installs the react-redux dependencies

-It will help you to maintain & manage the data across the application

 ### How to Use the Application